foodles-tech/server-env/server_environment/readme/CONFIGURE.rst

   [options]
   running_env=dev

-Or set the `RUNNING_ENV` environment variable which will take the precedence if set.
+Or set the `RUNNING_ENV` environment variable.
+If both are set config file will take the precedence.

 Values associated to keys containing 'passw' are only displayed in the 'dev' environment.